muratk5n/thirdwave/en/index.md

 shamelessly shilled for so many other interconnected cash-for-counterfeit schemes just orchestrated a $42 billion bank run and were instantly rewarded with an unprecedented bailout"

----

-"Ben" has interesting some observations on crypto land..

-Prospect: "Signature Bank had reinvented itself as one of the crypto-friendliest banks in America, possibly to offset an unusual slump in its previous client base, the New York City landlord class.
-But while the big bet had shrunk its stock price, Signature seemed to have weathered Crypto Winter all right until a hysterical billionaire bank run took out Silicon Valley Bank on March 10"

 [[-]](https://prospect.org/economy/2023-03-23-rich-bank-dumb-bank-signature/)